mollypeot/notes/README.md

 **What's this I hear about 'git-ing' extra credit?**

 I make mistakes.
 Code errors.
 Typos.
-I make mistakes from time to time.
 Professors = 100 percent human.

 If you find an error in any of the code repos (they have to be .html or .css files), correct it and submit a pull request on GitHub.